aws-samples/serverless-patterns/sqs-lambda-ddb-cdk-ts/README.md

 The purpose of this pattern is to address write throttling issues of Provisioned Capacity DynamoDB Tables by offloading the requests to SQS to handle writes asynchronously.
 This pattern is deployed through an AWS Cloud Development Kit (CDK) app which provisions DynamoDB tables, SQS queues and DLQs, and Lambda functions.
 Test scripts have been provided for testing.

-Learn more about this pattern at Serverless Land Patterns: [INSERT SERVERLESS LAND LINK HERE]
+Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/sqs-lambda-ddb-cdk-ts](https://serverlessland.com/patterns/sqs-lambda-ddb-cdk-ts)

 ## Architecture Diagram